 The first full day of our cruise this Summer on the Royal Caribbean Liberty of the Seas was spent at sea.
 That night our group assembled in the Main Dining Room (MDR) for the Saffron menu.
+This was the first formal night of the cruise.
 While we had the option of ordering it from room service since we were staying in a Grand Suite (hence the note about “exclusive to suite guests;” this was the MDR menu for everyone), but we enjoy the ritual of dinner every night.
 As luck would have it, this may have been my favorite dinner menu.

 I started off with the recommended soup– the chilled banana and rum.
 This was an unusual choice for me, because I hate cold soup with a burning passion (yay fun plays on words!).
 I also love bananas, and it is possible that I may have enjoyed one or two glasses of rum in my time.